Edasi Koduleht

 These signals are also accompanied by long “ring-down” time after detecting extremely large amplitudes as if the cable were kicked or picked up.
 There are also periods of extended shaking of several minutes as if a jackhammer is being operated right next to the cable.
 A likely candidate for these signals could easily be construction or maintenance in the parking garage below Red Square.

-Two suggested next steps for this project would be to: 1: Perform a tap test in or under Red Square to precisly locate the cable location.
-2: Review facilities maintenance records for the parking garage in case of heavy machinery is being used.
+Two steps would narrow it down: a tap test in or under Red Square to precisely locate the cable within the structure, and a review of facilities maintenance records for the parking garage during those dates.

 Pyopoly